Aashmeet/DataAnalyticsPipeline/README.md

 **Step 4  Create a topic modeling job from Amazon Comprehend Console.**

-In order to do this ,go to the Services ,type Amazon Comprehend ,then go to the Organisation tab  for the service and click on “Create”
+In order to do this ,go to the Services ,type Amazon Comprehend, then go to the Organisation tab  for the service and click on “Create” .

 1. Click Create; Enter the following values.
      Name : TM_[Yourfirstnamelastname]
      S3 Data Location : s3://<<BUCKET_NAME>>/articles folder
      No of topics : 10

-    **Input format : One document per file ( Make sure this is selected as this will impact the output)**

-    IAM Role : Create an IAM role to give permission to the user to access the input and output buckets and add an alias name for it.
+**Input format : One document per file ( Make sure this is selected as this will impact the output)** IAM Role : Create an IAM role to give permission to the user to access the input and output buckets and add an alias name for it.

-    In the "Choose an IAM role: ,select "Create an IAM role" and add a suffix with your firstname and lastname alias
+In the "Choose an IAM role: ,select "Create an IAM role" and add a suffix with your firstname and lastname alias.

  ![](/media/Picture5.png)

  ![](/media/Picture6.png)